Originally sent 3/20/20

 Here are some suggestions about how to face your fears (adapted from Sherry Amatenstein, LCSW)

-.
+Allow yourself to sit with your fear for 2-3 minutes at a time.
 Breathe with it and say, “It’s okay.
 It feels horrible but emotions are like the ocean—the waves ebb and flow.”
 Have something nurturing planned immediately after your 2-3 minute sitting period is completed: Call the good friend waiting to hear from you; immerse yourself in an activity you know is enjoyable and engrossing.

 Use humor to deflate your worst fears.
 There’s plenty of COVID-19 humor to be found on social media.